softwareguru/osacon-website/content/schedule/_index.md

         type: workshops

-summary: "Welcome to the session program for Airflow Summit."
+summary: "Welcome to the session program for OSA CON."
-description: "Welcome to the session program for Airflow Summit."
+description: "Welcome to the session program for OSA CON."
 ---

-<h4 class="mb-4">Welcome to the session program for Airflow Summit 2023. </h4>
+<h4 class="mb-4">Welcome to the session program for OSA CON 2023. </h4>